Open Critique #1: A Critical Review of Bernhard Harrer's Experiments

 Orgone Biophysical Research Laboratory A Non-Profit Science Research and Educational Foundation, Since 1978 Ashland, Oregon, USA

 Note: In the years since this Open Critique was made public, I have been able to better confirm many of Dr. Reich's orgone accumulator experiments with a high level of statistical significance and in a manner which completely eliminates any doubt about the reality of the effects.
-A listing of my published papers, some of which are available as PDF downloads, is given here:
+A listing of my published research papers, some of which are available as PDF downloads, is given on my Academia.edu webpage:

 26 May 1994

 Several individuals in Germany asked me to comment on Bernhard Harrer's experimental